 too-flat or too-short club, which is toe-down as it strikes the ball.

 The toe will strike the ground first, and twist the clubface open.

-If you hit the ground before the ball (that is, hit it fat), this twisting
+If you hit the ground before the ball (that is, hit it fat),

 of the clubface greatly multiplies the small directional error we had